How to Clone Your OS Hard Drive in Linux to Use with a Different Computer

 Cloning process complete – press enter to continue

-If you chose the first option (choose), you will then be prompted to select one of the following options (power off, reboot, enter the command line, or start over).
+If you chose the first option, you will then be prompted to select one of the following options.
+Choose power off to shut down the machine.
+Unplug your old drive before you boot the system back up.

 Clonezilla Power Options